syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/scaffolding.md

 The following steps explains how to add a scaffolded item from command line to your ASPNETCore/Blazor application.

-1. After installed Syncfusion.Scaffolding tool, we can invoke Sycfusion-scaffold command it shows the available controls
+1. After installed Syncfusion.Scaffolding tool, we can invoke Syncfusion-scaffold command it shows the available controls

 	**Syncfusion-scaffold.exe**